Adesanya221/Adesanya221/README.md

 I'm open to exciting freelance work, startup collaborations, and research-based projects.
 Let's build something meaningful.

-> "Code is not just syntax – it's experience, empathy, and expression."
+> "Code is not just syntax – experience, empathy, and expression."

 ---